MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

     1. Create a **Thumbnails** folder under the model folder.

-    2. Add a PNG image (with the same name as the model folder) and the model file into the **Thumbnails** folder.
+    2. Add a PNG image (with the same name as the model folder) and the model file to the **Thumbnails** folder.

        Example: